Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-4aKPRbWXJzw.md

 ### Transcript

-> are you suggesting you have other houses on other planets jace didn't you see in the community highlight you see where i live look really nice
+> are you suggesting you have other houses on other planets jace didn't you see in the community highlight you see where I live look really nice